carlaprv/workshop-machine-learning-titanic/README.md

-# Machine Learning Workshop (Exploring survival on the Titanic)
+# Machine Learning Workshop - Exploring survival on the Titanic

 This Jupyter Notebook was used do give a workshop about Machine Learning with Python in Brazil with the support of [Womakerscode Community](https://github.com/WoMakersCode).